 Seville

 Bathed in sunlight year-round, Seville has a charismatic and upbeat vibe.
 The mix of Roman, Moorish and Colonial influences have sculpted Seville's reputation as a cultural cornucopia.
-Tangled alley ways, labyrinths, exquisite cathedrals and animated tapas bars line the Guadalquivir river which winds its way through the Andalusian capital.Hitta resa
+Tangled alleyways, labyrinths, exquisite cathedrals, and animated tapas bars line the Guadalquivir river, which winds its way through the Andalusian capital.Hitta resa

 Experience the true, captivating soul of Seville.
 The singing, dancing and flamenco guitar shows at Los Gallos have entertained guests since 1966, and is the most popular flamenco show in town.